Last updated in September 2014

 Companies like Siemens AG (which manufactures steam turbines in Bandung), KSB, Festo and Bosch have expanded their activities in Indonesia and LINDE AG and Ferrostaal AG plan to do so in their respective business sectors.

-The German-Indonesian Chamber of Industry and Commerce (EKONID) has registered increased interest in the Indonesian market on the part of German companies.
-The Indonesia Investment Coordinating Board puts realised German direct investment in Indonesia at around USD 76 million; the Deutsche Bundesbank, Germany’s Federal Bank, puts the figure at EUR 187 million.
+The German-Indonesian Chamber of Industry and Commerce (EKONID) has registered increased interest in the Indonesian market on the part of German companies, but this is reflected only to a limited extent in investment there.
+The Indonesia Investment Coordinating Board puts realised German direct investment in Indonesia at around USD 53 million in 2013, while the Deutsche Bundesbank, Germany’s Federal Bank, puts the figure at EUR 164 million.
 Total EU investment in Indonesia was worth EUR 2.5 billion.

 Indonesia is a priority country of German development cooperation, German-Indonesian having begun as early as the 1950s.
-The bilateral portfolio focuses on three priority areas: climate change and sustainable development, private sector promotion and good governance.
+The bilateral portfolio focuses on three priority areas: energy and climate change, pro-poor growth and good governance.
 Germany provides funding worth approximately EUR 3.4 billion, making it Indonesia’s fourth largest bilateral development cooperation partner, after Japan, Australia and the United States.
 Germany provides substantial support for development programmes in Indonesia through multilateral institutions such as the United Nations, the Global Fund to Fight AIDS, Tuberculosis and Malaria, the World Bank, the Asian Development Bank and the European Union budget.

 Professional chambers and government agencies are helping to establish practice-oriented vocational training in teaching curricula, some training institutions receiving workshop and laboratory equipment.
-In its efforts to reform its labour market, Indonesia is drawing on the experience of Germany and other countries.
 Regional economic development is increasing the number of jobs outside urban centres and is benefiting from professional associations’ growing orientation towards the service sector.

 With the help of German consultants, Indonesia’s Ministry of Administrative Reform and Bureaucratic Reform is developing job profiles to ensure transparency in personnel matters and the nationwide advertising of vacant leadership positions.
 Assistance is being provided to the National Agency for State Administration’s School of Public Administration as well as to an office for reporting attempted bribery and the acceptance of advantages.

 The Federal Ministry for Economic Cooperation and Development and the Federal Environment Ministry are helping Indonesia to attain its climate protection goals.
 The funding of geothermal power plants is increasing the share of renewables in the country’s fast-growing electricity generation sector.
 However, plants of this kind require long lead times.
 Indonesia is one of the Earth’s three green lungs.
 Efforts are being made to ensure that in future forests and peat bogs continue to regulate the climate as natural carbon sinks.
 Other goals of the country’s comprehensive forest protection programme are preserving biodiversity and protecting water catchment areas.
-German development cooperation is funding the protection of biologically important coral reefs, in addition to the research cooperation outlined below.
+German development cooperation is funding the protection of biologically – and in regard to long-term climate change – important coral reefs, in addition to the research cooperation outlined below.
 Environmental policy and climate protection funding are being consolidated through international expert advice.

 Scientific and technological cooperation